LuigiClemente/affiliate-plugin-/plugin.md

 }
 ```

-This documentation covers the Discount entity in the Medusa commerce application, along with customization and extension options for specific needs.
+This documentation covers the Discount entity in the Medusa commerce application, along with the changes related to commission types and customization options for specific needs.